Great Depression: Inequality

 Two economists of the 1920s, Waddill Catchings and William Trufant Foster, popularized a theory that influenced many policy makers, including Herbert Hoover, Henry A. Wallace, Paul Douglas, and Marriner Eccles.
 It held the economy produced more than it consumed, because the consumers did not have enough income.
 Thus the unequal distribution of wealth throughout the 1920s caused the Great Depression.

 According to this view, the root cause of the Great Depression was a global over-investment in heavy industry capacity compared to wages and earnings from independent businesses, such as farms.
 The proposed solution was for the government to pump money into the consumers' pockets.
 That is, it must redistribute purchasing power, maintaining the industrial base, and re-inflating prices and wages to force as much of the inflationary increase in purchasing power into consumer spending.
 The economy was overbuilt, and new factories were not needed.
 Foster and Catchings recommended federal and state governments to start large construction projects, a program followed by Hoover and Roosevelt.

 Productivity shock

 The first three decades of the 20th century saw economic output surge with electrification, mass production, and motorized farm machinery, and because of the rapid growth in productivity there was a lot of excess production capacity and the work week was being reduced.
 The dramatic rise in productivity of major industries in the U.S. and the effects of productivity on output, wages and the workweek are discussed by Spurgeon Bell in his book Productivity, Wages, and National Income (1940).

-Socio-economic effects
+Effects by country

 The majority of countries set up relief programs and most underwent some sort of political upheaval, pushing them to the right.
-Many of the countries in Europe and Latin America that were democracies saw them overthrown by some form of dictatorship or authoritarian rule, most famously in Germany in 1933.
-The Dominion of Newfoundland gave up democracy voluntarily.
+Many of the countries in Europe and Latin America, that were democracies, saw their democratic governments overthrown by some form of dictatorship or authoritarian rule, most famously in Germany in 1933.
+The Dominion of Newfoundland abandoned its autonomy within the British Empire, becoming the only region ever to voluntarily relinquish democracy.
+There, too, were severe impacts across the Middle East and North Africa, including economic decline which led to social unrest.

+Argentina

+Decline in foreign trade hit Argentina hard.
+The British decision to stop importing Argentine beef led to the signing of the Roca–Runciman Treaty, which preserved a quota in exchange for significant concessions to British exports.
+By 1935, the economy had recovered to 1929 levels, and the same year, the Central Bank of Argentina was formed.
+However, the Great Depression was the last time when Argentina was one of the richer countries of the world, as it stopped growing in the decades thereafter, and became underdeveloped.